mridulaburagohain/interbotix_arm_updated/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_moveit_interface/README.md

 # interbotix_moveit_interface
+As discused in the main README file of the interbotix_ros_toolboxes package this module is reponsible for the GUI modification

 ## Reference from the original repository for the package structure
 Below is an overview and package structure as defined in the original repository for reference